openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhyd_0_0.md

 This parameter has the configuration ID ```config_30_1``` and is of type ```INTEGER```.

-### Parameter 40: Treshold Change in Power  for reporting
+### Parameter 40: Power Consumption Reporting Threshold

+Power Consumption Reporting Threshold [%]
-Change of power consumption [Watt] reporting threshold Choose by how much power consumption needs to increase or decrease to be reported.
+Choose by how much power consumption needs to increase or decrease to be reported.
 Values correspond to percentages, so if 20 is set (by default), the device will report any power consumption changes of 20% or more compared to the last reading.

   * 0 - Power consumption reporting disabled